Using Red Hat Container Development Kit 3 Beta

 - This command will extract and put the ISO and the `oc` binary in the ~/.minishift/cache directory and create the configuration file with defaults for properties along with the cdk marker file in ~/.minishift/cdk.

 - (Optional) Review and change the default configuration properties as needed

 $ ./minishift config view

-- Use the ‘minishift config set’ command to change default values for properties such as the RAM, CPU or vm-driver.
+- Use the ‘minishift config set’ command to change default values for properties such as the memory, CPU or vm-driver.
 For example, if you want to allocate a specific number of CPUs to the virtual machine:

 $ ./minishift config set cpus 2